You are listening to the Sean Hannity Radio Show Podcast.

 I don't know how it works digitally at all.

-Congressman, a little trip down memory lane, but the reality is what you and those co-sponsors of yours are saying here, you introduced this for all the right reasons because these claims have been false.
+Congressman a little trip down memory lane, but the reality is what you and those co-sponsors of yours are saying here, you introduced this for all the right reasons because these claims have been false.

 Yes, absolutely, Sean.

-Number one is the American people deserve to know there is a mountain of evidence out there, and for whatever reason, the the investigations that were ostensibly going on, they weren't really going on.
+Number one is the American people deserve to know there is a mountain of evidence out there, and for whatever reason, the investigations that were ostensibly going on, they weren't really going on, they seemed to stop when the new administration came in.

 We've got to go forward and be aggressive.